cjacker/opensource-toolchain-w80x-air101-air103/README.md

 # Hardware prerequiest
 - AIR 101 or 103 devboards and HLK-W800-KIT
+  + I recommend AIR 101 or AIR 103 for C-Sky XT804.
+AIR 101 have more flash space, less ram and less pins than AIR 103.
   + HLK-W806-KIT devboards is not USB type-c and not suite for breadboard.
   + HLK-W806-KIT need manual reset when programming.
   + HLK-W801-KIT devboards has some hardware issue with Linux
   + HLK-W800-KIT have base and pro version
-  + do NOT buy AIR105, it's based on ARM core and even didn't export the SWD interface.
+  + do NOT buy **AIR105** for XT804, it's based on ARM core and even didn't export the SWD interface.
 - CK-Link debugger
   + Option 1: T-Head or HLK CK-Link debugger
   + Option 2: STM32F103 bluepill with modified CK-Link lite firmware.